automata/automata.github.io/index.md

-__Vilson Vieira__ is a Software and Machine Learning Engineer, artist and open source enthusiast who has being developing for Google, Mozilla, The Grid and most recently for Extend AI.
+Hi, I'm __Vilson Vieira__, a Software and Machine Learning Engineer, artist and open source enthusiast who has being developing for Google, Mozilla, The Grid, ExAI and most recently for Anything World.
-He holds a BSc. in Computer Science and MSc. in Computational and Applied Physics by University of São Paulo (USP) advised by profs.
+I'm a BSc. in Computer Science and MSc. in Computational and Applied Physics by University of São Paulo (USP) advised by profs.
 Gonzalo Travieso and Luciano da Fontoura Costa.